Add a low cost $5 display unit to any Raspberry Pi running ASL3 and gain real-time status and a simple node control menu.

 Favourites File

-The display software is most useful if you have a favorites file.
-This is a simple text file with up to 6 of your most commonly connected nodes that will be accessible from the menu on the screen.
+The favorites file is a simple text file with your node number, and up to 6 of your most commonly connected nodes that will be accessible from the menu on the screen.

 Edit the file with the following command at the prompt: